Exeter incident: Other area sightings

 The sightings by Muscarello and the two policemen received national publicity.
-Fuller, a regular columnist for Saturday Review, was in Exeter investigating the sightings.
+Fuller, at that time a regular columnist for Saturday Review, was in Exeter investigating the sightings.
 He interviewed a number of people in the Exeter area who also claimed to have witnessed strange lights and unusual objects.
 Among them were Ron Smith, a senior at Exeter High School, who told Fuller that about two or three weeks after Muscarello's sighting, he was travelling in a vehicle with his mother and aunt one evening at 11:30.
 According to Smith, he, his mother and aunt all saw an object with "a red light on top and the bottom was white and glowed.
 It appeared to be spinning.
 It passed over the car once and when it passed over and got in front, it stopped in midair.
 Then it went back over the car again."
 Fuller also spoke to police officer Toland at Exeter's police station.
 Toland told Fuller of a number of calls he had received from Exeter-area residents regarding UFO sightings.
 A good example of the type of calls Toland had received came from Mrs. Ralph Lindsay.
 According to Toland "she called in here early, just before dawn.
 She said it was right out her window as she was calling.
 It was like a big orange ball, almost as big as the harvest Moon ... and it wasn't the Moon, either ... all the time she was talking to me, her kids were at the window watching it.
-Now why would people go to all this trouble — people all over the area — if they weren't seeing something real?"
+Now why would people go to all this trouble—people all over the area—if they weren't seeing something real?"